vecma-project/EasyVVUQ-QCGPJ/docs/tutorials/cooling_cup/guide/tutorial.rst

-     version of the core workflow ((not from the ``../app`` folder)) - since we may test this workflow on a local computer without the queuing system allocation, we define 4 virtual cores to demonstrate how QCG Pilot Job Manager executes tasks in parallel.
+     version of the core workflow ((not from the ``../app`` folder)) - since we may test this workflow on a local computer without the queuing system allocation, we define 4 virtual cores to demonstrate how QCG-PilotJob Manager executes tasks in parallel.
 However, be
      aware: when Pilot Job Manager is started as an interactive task in the allocation created by Slurm, it will override the settings of virtual resources by the actually allocated real resources.
 Thus,